StanfordLPNG/pantheon-contest/contest_walkthrough.md

 ```

-In performing tests under emulation I will want to use the `--run-only test` option so I do not try to build and install dependencies from inside the mahimahi shells (and ssh-ing to `$MAHIMAHI_BASE` to do it again on the same machine).
+In performing tests under emulation I will want to use the `--run-only test` to avoid re-building schemes in multiple tests.

 I will make a file called `10mbps_trace` which will look like this: